Aedo119/SignVision-Sign-Language-Translation/ROADMAP.md

 This covers everything after the data pipeline stage documented in `README.md`: spatial feature extraction, temporal modeling, classification, language processing, and deployment.
 Roughly 75% of the project by architecture stage.

-> **Since this roadmap was first written:** a keypoints-only baseline
-> classifier has been added and evaluated (see `README.md` "Baseline
-> evaluation" and `DECISIONS.md` DEC-006), and the reasoning behind the
-> keypoint-detection retry strategy has been investigated further in
-> `FAILURE_ANALYSIS.md`.
-Section 8 below has been updated to reflect this —
-> the rest of the roadmap (Sections 1–7) is unchanged and still describes
-> genuinely unstarted work.

 ---

 ## 1. Switch to a video dataset